2019 Formula 2 Championship

 The 2019 FIA Formula 2 Championship was the fifty-third season of the second-tier of Formula One feeder championship and also third season under the moniker of FIA Formula 2 Championship, a motor racing championship for Formula 2 cars that is sanctioned by the Fédération Internationale de l'Automobile (FIA).
 It is an open-wheel racing category that serves as the second tier of formula racing in the FIA Global Pathway.
 The category was run in support of the 2019 FIA Formula 1 World Championship.

 George Russell was the reigning drivers' champion, having won the title at the final round of the 2018 championship in Abu Dhabi.
 Russell would drive in Formula One for Williams in 2019.
 Carlin were the reigning teams' champions, having secured their first Formula 2 title in Abu Dhabi.
 ART Grand Prix driver Nyck de Vries won the drivers' championship after the win in the Feature race at Sochi.
 In the teams' championship DAMS secured their first team title over UNI-Virtuosi Racing after the win in the Feature race at Abu Dhabi.

 The season was marred by the death of French driver Anthoine Hubert during the feature race of the Spa-Francorchamps round on 31 August 2019.
 Hubert's death was the first fatality for a driver competing in FIA-sanctioned feeder series racing since Henry Surtees's fatal crash at Brands Hatch in 2009 in the FIA Formula Two Championship.

 The Formula One theme song composed by Brian Tyler, which debuted in the 2018 F1 season, would now be used in Formula 2 broadcasts.

+The season would see 8 different winners, with the top three in the championship, De Vries, Nicholas Latifi, and Luca Ghiotto, each winning 4 races.
+3 races were won by Jack Aitken, and 2 races were won by Hubert, Sérgio Sette Câmara, and Nobuharu Matsushita.
+The only other race winner was rookie Mick Schumacher.